mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you enable resource groups, memory usage is managed at the Greenplum Database segment and resource group levels.
 You can also manage memory at the transaction level.
 See [Greenplum Database Memory Overview](wlmgmt_intro.html) to estimate how much memory each Greenplum Database segment has available to use.
 This will help you estimate how much memory to assign to the resource groups.

 The parameter `MEMORY_LIMIT` of a resource group sets the maximum amount of memory reserved for this resource group on a segment.
-This determines the total amount of memory that all worker processes for a query can consume on the segment host during query execution.
+This determines the total amount of memory that all worker processes for a query can consume on the segment during query execution.
 The amount of memory allotted to a query is the group memory limit divided by the group concurrency limit: `MEMORY_LIMIT` / `CONCURRENCY`.

 If a query requires a large amount of memory, you may use the server configuration parameter [gp_resgroup_memory_query_fixed_mem](../ref_guide/config_params/guc-list.html#gp_resgroup_memory_query_fixed_mem) to set a fixed memory amount for the query at the session level.
-The value of this parameter overrides and can surpass the allocated memory of the resource group, since the value is taken from the total system memory and not the resource group memory.
+This parameter overrides and can surpass the allocated memory of the resource group, since the value is taken from the total system memory and not the resource group memory.

 Greenplum allocates memory for an incoming query using the `gp_resgroup_memory_query_fixed_mem` value, if set, to bypass the resource group settings.
 Otherwise, it uses `MEMORY_LIMIT` / `CONCURRENCY` as the memory allocated for the query.
 If `MEMORY_LIMIT` is not set, the value for the query memory allocation defaults to [statement_mem](../ref_guide/config_params/guc-list.html#statement_mem).

 Memory allocation is based on first-come-first-served principle for all queries.
 When a query is admitted, the memory allocated to it is subtracted from `MEMORY_LIMIT` (except if it is using `gp_resgroup_memory_query_fixed_mem`).
 If `MEMORY_LIMIT` is exhausted, new queries in the same resource group must wait.
 This happens even if `CONCURRENCY` has not yet been reached.
 Once a query has started running, it holds its allotted memory in the group until it completes, even if during execution it actually consumes less than its allotted amount of memory.
 When using `gp_resgroup_memory_query_fixed_mem` to override the memory limits set by the current resource group, if there is not enough memory, the query spills to disk.
 When the limit [gp_workfile_limit_files_per_query]((../ref_guide/config_params/guc-list.html#gp_workfile_limit_files_per_query)) is reached, Greenplum Database generates an out of memory (OOM).

-For example, consider a resource group named `adhoc` with the following settings:

--   `MEMORY_LIMIT` is 1.5GB
--   `CONCURRENCY` is 3

-By default each statement submitted to the group is allocated 500 MB of memory.
+For example, consider a resource group named `adhoc` with `MEMORY_LIMIT`set to 1.5 GB and `CONCURRENCY` set to 3.
+By default, each statement submitted to the group is allocated 500 MB of memory.
 Now consider the following series of events:

 1. User `ADHOC_1` submits query `Q1`, overriding `gp_resgroup_memory_query_fixed_mem` to 800MB.
 The `Q1` statement is admitted into the system.
 1. User `ADHOC_2` submits query `Q2`, using the default 500MB.
 1. With `Q1` and `Q2` still running, user `ADHOC3` submits query `Q3`, using the default 500MB.

     Queries `Q1` and `Q2` have used 1300MB of the group's 1500MB.
 Therefore, `Q3` must wait for `Q1` or `Q2` to complete before it can run.

 1. User `ADHOC4` submits query `Q4`, using `gp_resgroup_memory_query_fixed_mem` set to 700 MB.

-    Query `Q4` runs, spilling to disk, in order to allocate the required memory.
+    Query `Q4` runs immediately as it bypasses the resource group limits.

-Some special usage considerations:
+There are some special usage considerations regarding memory limits:
 - If you set the configuration parameters `gp_resource_group_bypass` or `gp_resource_group_bypass_catalog_query` to bypass the resource group limits, the memory limit for the query takes the value of `statement_mem`.

-- When `MEMORY_LIMIT` / `CONCURRENCY` < `statement_mem`, Greenplum uses `statement_mem` as the fixed amount of memory allocated by query.
+- When (`MEMORY_LIMIT` / `CONCURRENCY`) < `statement_mem`, Greenplum Database uses `statement_mem` as the fixed amount of memory allocated by query.

-- The maximum value of `statement_mem` is capped at `max_statement_mem`.
+- The maximum value of `statement_mem` is capped at [max_statement_mem](../ref_guide/config_params/guc-list.html#max_statement_mem).

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups

 ### <a id="topic833"></a>Prerequisites

 Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources.
 There are two versions of cgroups: cgroup v1 and cgroup v2, which differ in the virtual file hierarchy implemented by v2.
 Greenplum Database uses cgroup v2 by default.
 For detailed information about cgroups, refer to the Control Groups documentation for your Linux distribution.

-Cgroups v2 has been supported since version 4.5 of the Linux kernel.
-The default kernel 4.18 of RHEL Linux 8 supports cgoups v2, but the default is still v1.

 Verify what version of cgroup is configured in your environment by checking what filesystem is mounted by default during system boot: